-6. The Investment Manager will periodically stress test Florida PRIME and at least quarterly report the results of the stress tests to the Investment Oversight Group.
+6. The Investment Manager will monthly stress test Florida PRIME and at least quarterly report the results of the stress tests to the Investment Oversight Group.
 Stress tests must be conducted for at least the following events, or combinations of events (i) a change in short-term interest rates; (ii) an increase in net shareholder redemptions; (iii) downgrades or defaults; and (iv) changes between a benchmark overnight interest rate and the interest rates on securities held by Florida PRIME.

-The Investment Manager will at least annually provide the Investment Oversight Group with: (i) their documented compliance procedures; (ii) an assessment of Florida PRIME's ability to withstand events reasonably likely to occur in the coming year and (iii) their list of Designated NRSROs.
+The Investment Manager will at least annually provide the Investment Oversight Group with: (i) their documented compliance procedures; (ii) an assessment of Florida PRIME's ability to withstand events reasonably likely to occur in the coming year and (iii) their list of NRSROs utilized as a component of the credit risk monitoring process.